lelekaspb/crm/README.md

-CRM система выполненная по шаблону проектирования MVC (Model View Controller)
+CRM system implemented with the use of MVC pattern